-As set forth in Uniti's Corporate Governance Guidelines, the Board believes that our board of directors should be comprised of four to seven members depending upon the relevant circumstances prevailing from time to time.
+As set forth in Uniti's Corporate Governance Guidelines, the Board believes that our Board of Directors should be comprised of four to seven members depending upon the relevant circumstances prevailing from time to time.
 Six directors currently serve on the Board.
-The number of directors who serve on the Board will be reduced from six to five at the Annual Meeting.

 We believe our Board is most effective when it embodies a diverse range of views, backgrounds and experience.
 Diversity is considered in the broadest sense, including, among other attributes, age, leadership, experience, skills, perspectives, gender, ethnicity and geography.
 While the Governance Committee does not have a formal policy on diversity with regard to consideration of director nominees, the Governance Committee considers diversity in its selection of nominees and proactively seeks diverse director candidates to ensure a representation of varied perspectives and experience in the boardroom.
-We are particularly committed to increasing the representation of women on our Board.
-If and when the Board determines to appoint additional directors, the level of representation by women on the Board will be an important consideration.

-We presently have one female director which, given the small size of our board, represents 17% of our full Board and 20% of our non-employee directors.
-Our current Board members' ages range from 43 to 65.
+We presently have two female directors which, given the small size of our board, represents 33% of our full Board and 40% of our non-employee directors.
+Our current Board members' ages range from 49 to 66.
 In addition, our current Board members represent a broad range of skills and experience: